Korangi: Korangi Industrial Area

+Korangi District

+Korangi District is an administrative districts of Karachi Division, created in 2013.

 Korangi Creek

 On the eastern side of Karachi—between Karachi and Keti Bandar - the area extending from Korangi to Rehri Creek at the north-eastern side is known as the Korangi Creek which further extends to Phitti, Gizri, Khuddi, Khai, Pitiani, Dobbo, Sisa, Hajamro, Turshian and Khobar creeks.
 Korangi – Phitti is an area of about 64,000 hectares which is just over one-tenth of the tidal area of the Indus River Delta.
-It comprises dense mangroves and tidal creeks, mud flats and sand.
+It comprises dense mangroves and tidal creeks, mud flats, and sand.
 The distance between Bundal to Gharo, the farthest end is about 32 miles.

+Korangi Creek Industrial Park

+Korangi Creek Industrial Park is located in Karachi, Sindh, Pakistan.
+Korangi Creek Industrial Park is built over an area of 250 acres, this industrial zone is located in Korangi Creek Cantonment.
+It is located in Sector 38, Korangi Industrial Area, Karachi, Sindh.
+The project cost at 3.3 billion.

+Korangi Creek Cantonment

+Korangi Creek Cantonment is a military cantonment in Korangi in city of Karachi, in Sindh, Pakistan.